Skip to content using Screen Reader

 Web site's 508 compliance.

-This means checked with several 508 compliance Web checkers and passes with no failures that would deny reasonable accomodation to people who are deaf.
-It specifically means that the site does not use captcha without at least some alternative means of foiling spammers.
+This means checked with accessibility Web checkers and passes with no failures that would deny reasonable accomodation to people who are deaf or hard of hearing.

 Does it Work?